 - An interest in the IUB campus, which offers a rich array of cultural opportunities, from an art museum with a fine collection of Roman and Greek art to performances at the IU Opera and Ballet Theater, which often draw on classical works

-Contact the Classical Studies academic advisor and schedule an appointment to explore your options.
+Contact the Classical Civilization academic advisor and schedule an appointment to explore your options.
 Complete information about the requirements of the major can be found in the College of Arts and Sciences Bulletin.

 - Department website

 - Advisor email address